mever-team/FairBench/CONTRIBUTING.md

 ```

 Reducers take lists of values, such as lists produced by
-and expander, and perform an aggregation strategy to summarize
+an expander, and perform an aggregation strategy to summarize
 it into one float value.
 Take care for your computations
 to be backpropagateable.
 Add reducers in the
 `fairbench.reports.reduction.reducers` module and start